-Kochia, oh how we detest the name, but 35 years ago nobody had any idea what it was.
+Kocia, oh how we detest the name, but 30 years ago nobody had any idea what it was.
 Today there is nowhere in town or country where this annual pest cannot be seen.
 Roadsides, cropland, waste areas, gardens, and even in lawns in poor condition are all areas with the potential for the establishment of this pest.
-Kochia can germinate from a seed, grow to a height of six feet and become a fire hazard all in one season.
+Kocia can germinate from a seed, grow to a height of six feet and become a fire hazard all in one season.

-Kochia (Kochia scoparia) is an annual, broadleaf forb of the goosefoot family that was originally imported as an ornamental and later utilized as drought resistant forage and called "poor man's alfalfa".
+Kocia (Kocia scoparia) is an annual, broadleaf forb of the goosefoot family that was originally imported as an ornamental and later utilized as drought resistant forage and called "poor man's alfalfa".
 In our attempt to build a better mouse trap we introduced a plant that we thought could satisfy multiple needs without considering the negative consequences.
-The consequences being that a single kochia plant can attain a height of six feet and produce 25,000 seeds.
+The consequences being that a single kocia plant can produce 25,000 seeds.
 Germinating populations are so dense that they have to be seen to be believed.
 No problem....we have plenty to see.
 The fire hazard component of this plant is very real and I can think of few other species that serve better in that capacity.

 Now that we've established that we have a real stinker on our hands just how do we get rid of this stuff?
-If pulling weeds is something you don't mind doing than be my guest, but if you would rather do it the easy way; spray it.
-If you're treating an area where kochia has been established for a number of years, the germinating populations will appear as a silvery mat.
+Fortunately for us, killing kocia is no mean feat.
+If pulling weeds is something you don't mind doing than be my guest, but you would rather do it the easy way spray it.
+If you're treating an area where kocia has been established for a number of years, the germinating populations will appear as a silvery mat.
 Wait for the plant seedling to grow to about the size of a quarter before treating them.
 This will give the seeds more time to germinate and reduce the need to retreat.
 If you have the Speed Zone on hand that we've recommended for just about everything else, that will work fine.
-If not, then use 2,4-D amine at a rate of about 1.5 oz. per gallon of water with a jigger of spreader sticker and this will do the job nicely.
-Be advised, this plant will grow quickly so spray it before grows to a height of 10 inches to be compliant with city ordinance.
+If not, then use 24-D amine at a rate of about 1.5 oz. per gallon of water with a jigger of spreader sticker and will do the job nicely.
+Be advised, this plant will grow quickly so spray it before grows to ma height of 10 inches to be compliant with city ordinance.